Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

 - Docker installed on the machine where you will run the Wooly client ML container.
 - A fast connection to the GPU nodes running the WoolyAI Server.
 Typically, you'll want to run client containers on the same network as the GPU nodes running the WoolyAI Servers.
 - Decide if you need Pytorch 2.7 or 2.9.
 You can find the supported versions on our [dockerhub](https://hub.docker.com/r/woolyai/client/tags).
+- ***note-*** vLLM, Ollama and other inference servers can't currently run inside the WoolyAi Client Ml container.
+We are adding support for these soon.
+Contact us if this is a blocker for you to start your trial.

 ### Setup